reneeonque/gentrification-data/README.md

 - `Expiration Year` — This provides the year in which the license was declared active or inactive.
 - `License Status` — This lets viewers know if the license status is inactive or active.
-- `Business Name` — This field is includes the business name.
+- `Business Name` — This field includes the business names.
 - `Business Address` — This column lists the businesses' addresses.
-- `Longitude` — This field has the longitude of each business.
+- `Longitude` — This field has the longitude of each business's address.
-- `Latitude` — This lists the latitude of each business.
+- `Latitude` — This lists the latitude of each business's address.

 TKTKTK –– About Foreclosure Data